Using WMS services in R

 function.

-It is required to define the map view with setView()
+It is required to define the map view with setView(), by providing a

 map center (as longitude and latitude coordinates) and a zoom level.